soilwise-he/soilwise-ontology/CSVW-Excel-Template/README.md

 csvwlib operates on csv and metadata files on the web, you can run a webserver locally to use local files (with node: `npx httpserver`).

+## An online tool to annotate tabular soil datasets

+[this tool](https://pvgenuchten.github.io/vue-csv-w/) facilitates the annotation of tabular data in a web environment

 ## Validate SOSA

 [pyshacl](https://pypi.org/project/pyshacl/) is a tool to validate a knowledge graph against a set of shacl statements.
 KWG prepared a [shacl validation for sosa](https://github.com/KnowWhereGraph/KWG-SHACL/blob/main/shacl_sosa.ttl).